tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

 Service Discovery
 ~~~~~~~~~~~~~~~~~

-In the current system, tendermint assumes that nodes are largely equivelent,
+In the current system, Tendermint assumes that all nodes in a network are
-and nodes tend to be "chatty" making many requests of large numbers of peers
+largely equivelent, and nodes tend to be "chatty" making many requests of
-and waiting for peers to (hopefully) respond.
-While this works and has allowed
+large numbers of peers and waiting for peers to (hopefully) respond.
+While
-tendermint to get to a certain point, this both produces a theoretical scaling
+this works and has allowed Tendermint to get to a certain point, this both
-bottle neck and makes it harder to test and verify components of the system.
+produces a theoretical scaling bottle neck and makes it harder to test and
+verify components of the system.

 In addition to peer's identity and connection information, peers should be
 able to advertise a number of services or capabilities, and node operators or
-developers should be able to specify peer topology requirements (e.g. target
+developers should be able to specify peer capability requirements (e.g. target
 at least <x>-percent of peers with <y> capability.)

 These capabilities may be useful in selecting peers to send messages to, it